nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 A local group can only be used to manage the service access rights of one security server client in one security server.
 The global groups can be used by all the security server clients in all the security servers.

-Central services are used to ensure that for nationally important services, the process of defining the service and the process of implementing the service are separated.
-Central services are managed in the central server.
-A central service defines an alternative identifier, that does not depend on the current service provider, for an X-Road service.

 ## 3 Use Case Model